 All products that are required to display the STS logo must be certified by a STS accredited test house.
-For more information on the certification process for certifying products to STS compliance, click here.
-The basic steps in obtaining certification are as follows:
+For more information on the certification process for certifying products to STS compliance, click here, also refer to document STS2100-3.
+The basic steps in obtaining certification are as follows: The basic steps in obtaining certification are as follows:

 Once the test house has performed the certification testing, a recommendation letter will be sent to the STSA secretariat.
 The STSA secretariat will then issue a certificate of compliance to the manufacturer if the test was successful.
 Note: the test house will not ship samples back to the manufacturer.
 It is the responsibility of the manufacturer to arrange for return shipping, or instruct the test house to destroy the test samples.
 One sample may be retained by the test house as a gold sample.
 Note: the latest edition of the certification documents will always be used for certification testing.
 It is the responsibility of the manufacturer to ensure that the latest version of these documents is used for pre-certification testing.